midonet/midonet/docs/rest-api-auth.md

 object becomes accessible by the API handler methods to perform additional authorization checks.
 If the authentication fails, it responds with 401 UNAUTHORIZED.

+LoginFilter is also a servlet filter, and it is applied to requests that are destined to '&lt;root_uri&gt;/login' URI.
+AuthFilter is not applied for this URI, and LoginFilter is not applied for al the other requests.
+Thus, there is never a case in which both of these filters are applied simultaneously.
+LoginFilter is a convenience filter that allows externals clients of MidoNet to 'login' using username and password, and let MidoNet handle the generation of session tokens that can be used for subsequent requests until they expire.
+Behind the scene, MidoNet is actually logging in to the external auth system on behalf of the user.
+The username and password are sent using HTTP's Basic Authorization header as such:

+<pre><code>
+Authorization: Basic &lt;Base64 encoded value of 'username:password'&gt;
+</code></pre>

+The response to this request, if successful, would set the cookie of the response as such:

+<pre><code>
+Set-Cookie: &lt;cookie value&gt;; Expires=&lt;expiration date in GMT&gt;
+</code></pre>

+Where the cookie value contains the string that should be used for API request, and the 'Expires' is set to the token expiration time with the format, "Wdy, DD Mon YYYY HH:MM:SS GMT".

+When an invalid or expired token is sent to the API, the filter responds with 'WWW-Authenticate' header set to 'Basic MidoNet' to indicate a challenge to the client to go through Basic HTTP authentication with username/password credentials to obtain the token.

+Note that, in addition to basic authentication header, in some authentication systems, it may require that the client send additional data in the HTTP extension header.
+The only authentication system that requires an additional header value is Keystone, in which it needs 'X-Auth-Project' to be set to the tenant name in Keystone.

 ## Container request filter (AuthContainerRequestFilter)